 Victoria Burrows is Head of Advancing Net Zero, the pioneering World Green Building Council global project to ensure that all buildings are net zero carbon by 2050.
 In this role, Victoria oversees and supports Green Building Councils participating in the project, as well as a number of other partnerships which provide funding and support, marketing and communications, and the Net Zero Carbon Buildings Commitment.
 The Commitment, which will be officially launched at the Global Climate Action Summit, serves to promote and inspire advanced climate action towards decarbonisation of the built environment from Business and Government.
 Victoria co-authored the book: A Whole System Approach to High-Performance Green Buildings.

 Andrew Himes, a Carbon Innovations consultant, is a network orchestrator and communications strategist.
-He was founding editor of MacTech, the leading Apple technology journal, then co-founded the Microsoft Developer Network.
+He was founding editor in 1987 of MacTech, the leading Apple technology journal, then in 1992 co-founded the Microsoft Developer Network.
 He led Microsoft’s first web project, and then led Microsoft’s Platform Web Team.
 Since leaving Microsoft, Himes has worked to increase the effectiveness of social change organizations and networks.
 He was founding executive director of Charter for Compassion International, a global movement of cities practicing measurable compassion in every realm of community life.
 He is the coordinator of Carbon Smart Building Day.